Inspection and securing for sea - Guideline for ship prior sailing

 What to check

-• All movable items on deck, inside accommodation and in E/R spaces, including under-deck passages and steering flat are firmly secured.
-Any unsecured items, in heavy weather, risk not only being damaged themselves, but could also pose a danger to vessel safety by violent contact with sensitive equipment or fittings.
+• All loose items on deck, inside the accommodation, and E/R spaces, including under-deck passages and steering flat, are firmly secured.
+In heavy weather, any unsecured items risk not only being damaged themselves but could also pose a danger to vessel safety by violent contact with sensitive equipment or fittings.

 • Any stores or spares received in port must be stowed at their designated positions.
 In extreme circumstances, when it is impracticable to do so immediately, they must be protected and lashed very thoroughly.
 Cases have occurred where expensive spares have been burnt from funnel sparking (esp. after EGE wash).

-• Securing of cargo is as per the requirements laid down in the Cargo Securing Manual
+• Securing cargo is as per the requirements laid down in the Cargo Securing Manual

-• Other loose items including stores are to be so secured that the arrangement will withstand the transverse and longitudinal forces at sea which may give rise to sliding or tipping of the item.
+• Other loose items including stores are so secured that the arrangement will withstand the transverse and longitudinal forces at sea which may give rise to sliding or tipping of the item.

 • Cranes, trolley hoists, davits are housed and well secured.

-• Power supplies and distribution boards for mooring equipment, especially those remotely located, are protected from damage.
+• Power supplies and distribution boards for mooring equipment, especially remotely located, are protected from damage.

 • Anchors, Pilot ladders and Gangways shall, after use, be properly stowed and secured, (upon departure only when confirmation received from the bridge).